ryanzidago/convo/README.md

 ```
 ## Features

-- the server handles simulateneous connections
+- the server handles simultaneous connections
 - users can executes commands, and display documentation
 - users can change their username
 - users can create rooms